json-e/json-e/README.md

 JSON-e from the command line, passing templates/contexts as files or arguments and using stdout for the result.

+## Bazel

+You can use 3rd party [Bazel rule](https://github.com/atlassian/bazel-tools/tree/master/rjsone) to invoke rjsone (see above) from Bazel build files.

 # Language Reference